raiden70/web_semantic_file_transform/README.md

-# SPARQL query transformer:
+# SPARQL dataset transformer:
 This code will transform SPARQL queries from RDF reification, N-ary relations, Singleton property, Ndfluents to Named Graphs.
 #### Example:
-This query is in RDF reification:
+This dataset is in RDF reification:
 ```
 PREFIX rdf:  <http://www.w3.org/1999/02/22-rdf-syntax-ns#>
 SELECT * WHERE{